The Importance of SEO

 An Investment Worth Making

 While certain quick-fix Black Hat SEO tactics may spike your rankings in the beginning, the long-term results will be detrimental to your website and brand as a whole.
-Instead, choosing to invest in content that caters to your audience will strengthen your credibility both from users and search engines, growing your SERP ranking over time.
+Instead, investing in content that caters to your audience will strengthen your credibility with users and search engines, growing your SERP ranking over time.

 Quality over Quantity